Mo-Awadalla/dls-website-sanitized/README.md

 ## Notes

-- The registration and contact forms currently log data to the console - in a real implementation, these would connect to a backend server
+- Speaker information uses placeholder data - update speaker names, bios, and images in `index.js` and `agenda.js`
+- Contact information uses placeholder values - update with actual contact details
 - The Google Maps embed uses a placeholder URL - replace with the actual venue coordinates
-- Social media links are placeholder URLs - update with actual social media profiles
+- All external links have been removed for privacy
+- Sponsor logos have been removed - add sponsor logos as needed